-GLAS, Basic Payment Applications Nutrient Management Plans, Nitrate Compliance Assessment Environmental Impact Assessment Business Viability Plans NPWS Farm Plans Organic Plans
+GLAS, Basic Payment Applications Nutrient Management Plans, Nitrate Compliance Assessment Environmental Impact Assessment Business Viability Plans NPWS Farm Plans Organic Plans agent in relation to aquaculture licensing matters.

 We acknowledge that there will be navigational and may be visual impact issues with this site.
 We are aware this must be addressed and are open to discussions with the Department to reach a mutually acceptable design.